duygusimsek/Pewlett-Hackard-Analysis/README.md

 After finding the number of people who are eligible for retirement in the previous analysis; for this analysis, the number of retiring employees per title was determined and the employees who are eligible to participate in a mentorship program were identified.

+## Result

+The number of the employees who are retirement-ready and were born between January 1, 1952, and December 31, 1955, was determined by creating the “Retirement Titles Table”.
+Because some of the employees had multiple titles, duplicate rows were removed and each employee’s recent title remained.
+To display the number of retirement-age employees by their job title, “Retiring Titles Table” was created.

+The “Mentorship Eligibility Table” was created to determine the employees who are eligible to participate in a mentorship program.
+[Employee_Database_challenge.sql](https://github.com/duygusimsek/Pewlett-Hackard-Analysis/blob/main/Queries/Employee_Database_challenge.sql%20)

+* The “Retirement Titles Table” displays the retirement-ready employees’ list with each employee’s several work positions and work duration. [retirement_titles.csv](https://github.com/duygusimsek/Pewlett-Hackard-Analysis/blob/main/Data_csv/retirement_titles.csv)

+* The “Unique Titles Table” shows each retirement-ready employee’s most recent titles. [unique_titles.csv](https://github.com/duygusimsek/Pewlett-Hackard-Analysis/blob/main/Data_csv/unique_titles.csv)

+* The “Retiring Titles Table” displays the majority of the retirement-ready employees are Senior Engineers and Senior Staff and there are 2 managers. [retiring_titles.csv](https://github.com/duygusimsek/Pewlett-Hackard-Analysis/blob/main/Data_csv/retiring_titles.csv)

+* From the “Mentorship Eligibility Table” the information on retirement-ready employees’ age, work positions, and durations can be gathered. [mentorship_eligibilty.csv](https://github.com/duygusimsek/Pewlett-Hackard-Analysis/blob/main/Data_csv/mentorship_eligibilty.csv)

 ## Resources